abikirkham/girls-get-tattoos/README.md

 - [Django Authentication](https://docs.djangoproject.com/en/5.0/topics/auth/): Implemented authentication features, ensuring secure user access and management.
 - [Django File Uploads](https://docs.djangoproject.com/en/5.0/topics/http/file-uploads/): Managed user-uploaded files, including profile images.
 - [Django Admin](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/): The page provides documentation for the Django Admin site, detailing its features, customisation options, and how to use it to manage application data through a web interface.
+- [Django Booking](https://pypi.org/project/django-booking/): Used to initially implement the booking system for my customised consultation.
+- [Django Contact Form](https://mailtrap.io/blog/django-contact-form/): Used to create the booking form/ contact page, for these messages to be displayed on admin for superusers.

 ### Additional Features